jupiterbjy/Sorting_in_visual/README.md

 # Sorting in visual
-A project with ~2 hours per day is allocated.
-Trying to replicate some sorting actions visually.
+A project with ~1.5 hours per day is allocated - If I have no assignment from 22:00 ~ 23:30.

-Since I can't do anything with UI or anything with Web IDE, nor I can use UAC priviledge in army pc either.
+Trying to replicate some sorting actions visually, motived by 'Sounds of Sorting'.

 Therefore, I created this project to apply what I've learned from 'Introducing Python' by Bill Lubanovic.
-This will gonna be console application unless I find a way to run UI app in GoorumIDE.
+This will start off by CLI application and now working on PyQt5 for UI.

-Just like last project, I know nothing about python - There's ton of things to learn to be more pythonic.
+Just like last project, I barely know about python - There's ton of things to learn to be more pythonic.